 Why not join us for a ride?
 You can come with us for three rides as a guest.
 You will need to complete a registration form for each ride — see section below — which will cover you for insurance purposes.
-After that, if you'd like to continue then you will need to join the parent Cycling UK organisation.
-This is to provide insurance cover whilst riding with our club.
+After that, if you'd like to continue then you will need to join Cycling UK.

-Regular rides are organised throughout the year.
-On Sundays there are A, B and C rides.
+Regular rides are organised throughout the year on Sundays and Wednesdays.

-On Wednesdays there are Vets rides, which are similar to B rides in pace and vary from 40 to 65 miles, depending on the time of year and weather.
-Vets’ rides start with a coffee at Wilmslow, ride to a lunch stop and then return to Wilmslow.
+On Wednesdays there are Vets rides, which are similar to Sunday rides in pace and vary from 40 to 65 miles, depending on the time of year and weather.
+Vets rides start with a coffee at Wilmslow, ride to a lunch stop and then return to Wilmslow.
 See OUR RIDES —> Vets Wednesday Rides for dates and details.

 You don’t need a super-lightweight bike to ride with us, but a lighter bike obviously helps.
 Most of our members ride lightweight bikes with dropped handlebars.
 Your bike needs to be in good working order, and in winter you’ll need lights, and a spare inner tube (or two!) is useful in case of punctures.
 Mudguards are appreciated when the weather is wet, or the roads muddy.
 Bring something to drink and maybe an energy bar or other snack in case you need one.